agatevmax-dev/GPUMetric/README.md

 # GPUMetric

+> **Status: Active development**
+>
-> **WARNING:** This project is currently under active development.
-The API and internal implementation may change.
+> GPUMetric is currently under active development.
+The API, project structure, and build process may change before the first stable release.

-**GPUMetric** is a lightweight GPU telemetry library built around NVIDIA NVML.
+**GPUMetric** is a lightweight GPU telemetry library built around **NVIDIA NVML**.

-The core implementation is written in **C**, with Python bindings provided through **FFI using `ctypes`**.
+The core implementation is written in C, with a Python interface exposed through FFI using `ctypes`.
+The project is designed primarily for **headless Linux servers with NVIDIA GPUs** and long-running machine learning, deep learning, training, and inference workloads.

-GPUMetric was originally developed as an internal component for collecting GPU metrics during deep learning workloads.
-It was later extracted into a standalone repository, simplified, and released as a reusable library.

-GPUMetric is primarily designed for **headless Linux servers with NVIDIA GPUs** and provides low-overhead access to GPU hardware metrics without repeatedly spawning the external `nvidia-smi` process.
+GPUMetric provides direct access to selected GPU hardware metrics without repeatedly spawning the external `nvidia-smi` process.

+---

+## Features

 The current implementation provides: